The World’s Most Powerful Women: May 12

 Merci, Macron

 The party of French President-elect Emmanuel Macron has selected a diverse list of 428 candidates for parliamentary elections next month.
-Exactly half are women, in keeping with a promise for gender equality the Macron team has made.
+Exactly half are women, in keeping with a promise for gender equality made by the Macron team.

 THE AMERICAS